Natalia Goncharova: Fashion and costume designer

 Goncharova had a successful career in fashion, where she was producing costumes for the Ballets Russes.
 The style was influenced by her involvement in the avant-garde in combination with her Russian heritage.
-In France, she worked for the House of Myrbor, where her Slavic heritage influenced the abstract design that was favored by the avant-garde.
+In France, she worked for Marie Cuttolis's shop at House of Myrbor (Maison de Myrbor), where her Slavic heritage influenced the abstract design that was favored by the avant-garde.

 She also worked for a famous designer Nadejda Lamonava in Moscow, where her completely artistic expression came to life.
 She experimented with abstract design, colors, patterns, different combinations of material, and evidently reacting against the prevailing fashion for Orientalism.
 Her designs were both influenced by Russian tradition and the Byzantine mosaics, which are visible in both the costumes and the dresses.
 Her work also exhibits Primitivist tendencies.

-She also designed many costumes for the Ballets Russes, most notably for the company's production of The Golden Cockerell (Le Coq d'Or) and Firebird.
+She also designed many costumes for the Ballets Russes, most notably for the company's production of The Golden Cockerel (Le Coq d'Or) and The Firebird.
 She was a key member of the Ballets Russes and worked closely with Sergei Diaghilev and Bronislava Nijinska.
 Her work had a major influence on French fashion at the time, particularly with legendary designer Paul Poiret.